We spend all day talking about sustainable fashion around here, but we have never really tackled eco-friendly fashion. How dare we.

-Each day there are more and more brands claiming to be eco-friendly (which is AWESOME when we don’t fall for greenwashing).
+Each day there are more and more brands claiming to be eco-friendly (which is awesome as long as we don’t fall for greenwashing).

-But what the hell does the tag eco-friendly even mean when we talk about fashion?
+But what on earth does the tag eco-friendly even mean when we talk about fashion?

 And no. It’s not about wearing hippie harem trousers and vegan Birkenstocks.

-There are tons of ways to make your wardrobe more environmentally conscious without compromising your style.
+There are tons of ways to make your wardrobe more environmentally-friendly without compromising your style.
 We’ll talk about that later, so stick until the end of the post to learn my best tips.